 - The Ditz: Occasionally teeters on the edge of Cloudcuckoolander, but hasn't reached that plateau yet.
 Ironically, she tends to have the most common sense of the three Crusaders, though it fails to stop her from failing at trying to cook breakfast for her older sister.
 Why does Sweetie Belle not know that juice does not need to be cooked?

-- Expy: Of G3/3.5 Sweetie Belle; sometimes Flash Forward Side Story Bonus Art cutie mark will give her that Sweetie Belle's cutie mark.
+- Expy: Of G3/3.5 Sweetie Belle.
+Sometimes fanmade Flash Forward Side Story Bonus Art will give her that Sweetie Belle's cutie mark.
 Her talent is more related to Starsong.
 See here for a piece drawn by one of the show's animators (unofficial since it was drawn before she was hired on the show; this unofficialness also applies to Apple Bloom and Scootaloo's cutie-marks).

 - The Heart: It was her idea to find a special somepony for her teacher Cheerilee.

 - This also makes her the most prone to crying.

 - Lethal Chef: She must have taken cooking lessons from Squidward because she had to serve her toast in a bowl and burnt juice.
 She got better by the end of "Sisterhooves Social", at least for cooking.
 Cleanliness, not so much.